If you get flagged for a Department of Transportation audit this year or in the future, there’s a good chance that it will be conducted off-site.

 And off-site audits are better for companies too.

 “From a carrier perspective, most carriers don’t want an auditor onsite – it’s disruptive to the business,” he says.
 “Off-site is not nearly as disruptive.”

-EROAD partnered with Osiecki recently to produce a webinar titled All About DOT Audits.
-It’s packed with valuable information about both on-site and off-site audits (officially called “compliance investigations”) – and at less than an hour in length, it’s definitely worth watching.
+EROAD partnered with Osiecki for the webinar All About DOT Audits.
+It’s packed with valuable information about both on-site and off-site audits (officially called “compliance investigations”) – and at less than an hour in length, it’s definitely worth watching (click here to watch).
 But given the upward swing in off-site audits, we’ll focus on those in this article.